Pranathi-Manusanipalli/BigDataPipelines/Labs/FastAPI_Lab/README.md

     -   trades.py -> Script to deploy the FastAPI endpoint.

-### Instructions to run
-- Run the server with `uvicorn main:app --reload`.

-    For the second usecase replace `main` with `trades` as it contains the routing logic `uvicorn trades:app --reload`

-- Go to `http://127.0.0.1:8000/docs` and you should see the interactive API documentation.

 ##### CLAT Document -
-Refer to <> for detailed documentation of the lab
+Refer to https://codelabs-preview.appspot.com/?file_id=1qklKQZcFrBYmHJ4hkwDmHMw5QjZCyuFgj7xmncNXM3I#0 for detailed documentation of the lab with complete setup and instructions to run